hxie3/YooToob/README.md

 * User authentication using BCrypt encrypted passwords.
 * Video upload and playback through storing and fetching from AWS.
-* Any user can use the page, the only feature locked out for user not signed in is video upload.
+* Any user can use video playback, locked features include commenting, uploading, editing, deleting, and liking.
 * There is a demo login for quick access to a signed in user.
 * Header and NavBar that allows for smooth navigation through the site.
+* Video views are incremented on video play once each mount and updated component lifecycle.
+* Users can comment on videos.
+* Users can like or dislike both videos and comments.
+* Users can search for videos that query for a match in video title, video owner, or video description.

 ## Video Upload